mhorga/mhorga.github.io/_posts/2016-05-25-using-metalkit-part-13.markdown

 output.write(distance < 0 ? float4(float3(normal), 1) : float4(0), gid);
 {% endhighlight %}

+Notice we already had the value of `z` in the `planet` variable.
 The output image should look like this:

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_5.png "5")

-This is probably not what we wanted to see, but at least we now know how normals look like when calculating the color at each coordinate.
+This is probably not what we wanted to see, but at least we now know how normals look like when calculating the color at each normalized coordinate.
+Next, let's create a source of light located to our left (negative `x`) and a little behind us (positive `z`).
+Replace the last line with these lines:

+{% highlight swift %}float3 source = normalize(float3(-1, 0, 1));
+float light = dot(normal, source);
+output.write(distance < 0 ? float4(float3(light), 1) : float4(0), gid);
+{% endhighlight %}

+We adopted a basic light model above, called [Lambertian](https://en.wikipedia.org/wiki/Lambertian_reflectance) (diffuse) light, where we need to multiply the normal with the normalized light source.
+The output image should look like this:

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_3.png "3")